Free Profit and Loss Statement Templates (Monthly & Annual)

 To know how to prepare and understand a P&L statement, you must know the difference between the three main sections usually found in this statement.
 Your revenue is the money that is coming into your business from your customers.
 Your expenses are the costs you incur in the course of handling your business.
 The net income is the difference between your revenue and expenses.
 A positive result from these calculations means that your business is making a profit.

 For any business owner, knowing whether their business is making profits is an important part of the business.
-A business owner requires a profit and loss statement to aid them in displaying their business plan to potential investors, since the profit or loss generated is well-indicated.
+A business owner requires a P&L statement to aid them in displaying their business plan to potential investors, since the profit or loss generated is well-indicated.
 It also helps businesses in budget creation and calculating the working capital of the business.

 The P&L statement helps track the business’s expenses, net income, revenue, and other incidentals incurred in a given financial year.
 With this statement, a business owner can establish if the revenue they are getting is higher than the expenses to determine the profits of the business.
 Alongside the balance sheet and cash flow statement, a business with the P&L statement can clearly understand its expenditures and revenues over time.